 Talent gap is the top concern for organizations looking to apply AI

-According to EY, while organizations are increasingly implementing AI technologies, adoption plans are being hampered by a shortage of people with relevant skills, which may explain the proportion of organizations applying AI for purely functional capabilities.
+According to EY, while organizations are increasingly implementing AI technologies, adoption plans are being hampered by a shortage of people with relevant skills, which may explain the proportion of organizations applying the technology purely for its functional capabilities.

-A shortage of requisite talent to drive AI adoption is the biggest challenge for enterprise-wide AI programs, according to 80 percent of respondents.
-Next is a lack of integration of AI insights into current business processes, a lack of managerial understanding and sponsorship, and data used for AI not being trusted or of high quality.
+A shortage of requisite talent to drive adoption is the biggest challenge for enterprise-wide AI programs, according to 80 percent of respondents.
+Next is a lack of integration of insights into current business processes, a lack of managerial understanding and sponsorship, and the data used not being trusted or of high quality.

 Businesses want to use AI to improve, but aren’t tracking progress

 The poll found that the top three outcomes that business leaders want from AI are:

 - To improve and/or develop new products/services

 - Achieve cost efficiencies and/or streamline business operations, and

 Findings also showed that although organizations are seeing how it can help them succeed, more than half of them are not clearly defining business outcomes or key performance indicators (KPIs) related to AI.
 Instead, they are primarily focusing on piloting and learning.